October is National Bullying Prevention Month, making it a perfect time to really dig into what to do about bullying.

 Refocusing on kindness is really powerful

-In a world where we can choose to stand up for anything, standing up for kindness is being a change-maker.
+In a world where you can choose to stand up for anything, standing up for kindness is being a change-maker.

-And in a world where social sharing extends our message in a breath taking way, we can use this fact as a chance to do something good.
+And in a world where social sharing extends your message in a breath taking way, you can use this fact as a chance to do something good.

-Refocusing on kindness tells our kids clearly and directly what we value.
+Refocusing on kindness tells your child clearly and directly what you value.
 The message doesn't get muddled with any others and the directions are extremely clear.

-Sharing stories of others who are practicing kindness also shows our kids that there are real, live, successful people out there who value kindness.
+Sharing stories of others who are practicing kindness also shows your child that there are real, live, successful people out there who value kindness.

-And last, this creates a clear line from our kids to role models who are choosing to make a difference.
+And last, this creates a clear line from your child to role models who are choosing to make a difference.

 So what can you personally do with a list of authors who stand for kindness?